dyhes/zulip/docs/tutorials/writing-views.md

-# Writing views in Zulip
+# Writing views in Aloha

 ## What this covers

-This page documents how views work in Zulip.
+This page documents how views work in Aloha.
 You may want to read the [new feature tutorial](new-feature-tutorial.md) and treat this as a reference.